-Measuring only 7.75 inches from the ground, these short boots don't offer as much protection from the elements as the taller Hunter Original Back Adjustable or the L.L.
-Bean Wellies.
+Measuring only 7.75 inches from the ground, these short boots don't offer as much protection from the elements as the taller Hunter Original Back Adjustable or the Kamik Olivia.
 They also have holes cut out from the sides of the shaft which diminish the overall effective waterproofing down to 5.25 inches.

-An impressive 1.05 lbs for the size 8 we tested, this model is easy to carry and pack, not to mention walk in.
-It is built with a shorter shaft, which means mobility is not impeded until going up an incline.
-The Croslite resin itself is firm and did not bother us until we tried to walk uphill, where the front of the shaft did not flex for our shins.
-The Shorty is specifically designed to have a "generous, roomy fit", and there's ample room for thick socks, added insoles, or high-volume feet.
-On par with other models, the Shorty earned a respectable 7 out of 10 but was bested by the comfort of the Hunter Original, Kamik Heidi, and Xtratuf Legacy, our three award winners, along with the Bogs North Hampton.
+At an impressive 1.05 lbs for the size 8 we tested, this model is easy to carry and pack, not to mention walk in.
+Mobility is not impeded unless going up an incline, as the Croslite resin itself is firm.
+The front of the shaft did not flex for our shins.
+This boot is specifically designed to have a "generous, roomy fit," and there's ample room for thick socks, added insoles, or high-volume feet.
+On par with other models, they were bested by the comfort of the Hunter Original, Kamik Heidi, and Xtratuf Legacy — all award-winning models.

 With minimal tread, these boots performed only slightly above average in our tests.
 They weren't incredibly stable in the snow, especially if there were inclines involved.
 Fortunately, you may already own a pair of winter boots if you're in need of additional traction.
-They performed a better in wet grass and even more so on wet, flat surfaces.
-If you need a boot with off-road capabilities, we like the women's Xtratuf Legacy.
+They performed better in wet grass and even more so across wet, flat surfaces.
+If you need a boot with more outdoor stability, we liked the women's Xtratuf Legacy.

 The material insulates well when compared to conventional rubber.
 In addition, having a roomier foot box also allows for air to become an insulate.
-In turn, these boots were slightly warmer than the typical mild-weather boot, definitely more so than the Helly Hansen Veierland 2, but not as much as the Sperry Saltwater Duck, or the highest scorer in the warmth metric, the notable Bogs North Hampton.
+In turn, these boots were slightly warmer than a typical mild-weather boot.
+They did not out-perform the highest scorer in the warmth metric, however, the notable Bogs North Hampton.